codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
-Now it’s Hans free.
+I accidentally drank a bottle of invisible ink.
+Now I’m in hospital, waiting to be seen.

 ## Daily Trivia

-Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
+Which RAID array type is associated with data mirroring?
- 1. Microsoft
+ 1. RAID 10
- 2. Atari
+ 2. RAID 1
- 3. Commodore
+ 3. RAID 0
- 4. Apple
+ 4. RAID 5

 <details>
   <summary>Answer</summary>
-  Apple
+  RAID 1
 </details>